High Performance Computing

 - UCL Research IT Services provide access to high performance computing platforms, software and research applications, HPC training and support.
 UCL is now an NVIDIA GPU Research Centre.

-- Southampton HPC machine, Iridis, which is used by university researchers who are limited by the computing capability of their desktop PC.
+- Southampton HPC machine Iridis is used by university researchers who are limited by the computing capability of their desktop PC, while Lyceum prepares the next generation of computational scientists to make use of HPC.

 - Imperial HPC